Court Etiquette in the Northern Territory

-A certain etiquette in the Northern Territory (NT) applies to courts as would be expected in any other formal situation such as a workplace or educational institution.
-All court attendees are expected to follow court etiquette in the NT to show respect for the legal system.
-You can be asked to leave the courtroom if you do not show this level of respect.
+In the Northern Territory, all court attendees are expected to follow court etiquette to show respect for the legal system.
+A person can be asked to leave the courtroom if they do not show the appropriate level of respect.
+This article outlines the rules of court etiquette in the NT.

 What to expect at court

-Your first time going to court can be a very daunting process, particularly if it is concerning your own matter.
-It is then best to familiarise yourself with the court, the procedural systems and the court etiquette in the NT before attending your own court proceeding.
+Your first time going to court can be very daunting.
+It is best to familiarise yourself with the court, the procedural systems and the court etiquette in the NT before attending your own court proceeding.

 Firstly, you can start by reading information on NT courts on their website.
 The Northern Territory Local Court website includes information on court etiquette in the NT, self-representation and locations of the courts.
 The Supreme Court website also includes similar information.

-Another way to prepare for your court proceeding is to observe a court hearing before your own court proceeding.
-This would familiarise you with court etiquette in the NT and procedures.
-When observing a court matter in NT courts, sit in the public gallery at the back of the courtroom.
+Another way to prepare for court is to observe another court matter before attending court for your own matter.
+This will familiarise you with court etiquette in the NT as well as court procedures.
+When observing a court matter in the NT, sit in the public gallery at the back of the courtroom.
 To find out what court matters are on, you can check the daily list prior to turning up at court.

 When attending your court proceeding, you must be punctual and arrive before the scheduled time for your matter.
 You can find the correct courtroom by reading the daily lists online or at the courts on noticeboards and television screens.
 You can also ask the court staff.
 When you arrive at the correct courtroom, sit in the public gallery at the back until your matter has been called upon.

-When entering and leaving the courtroom, it is good court etiquette in the NT and customary to bow your head in the direction of the magistrate or judge as a sign of respect.
+When you are inside a courtroom, it is important to behave appropriately.
+When entering and leaving the courtroom, it is customary to bow your head in the direction of the Coat of Arms behind the magistrate or judge as a sign of respect to the court.
+It is also important to observe the following rules while in the court room:

 - Do not talk unless called upon to speak by the magistrate or judge;